Native American Citizenship

 In 1870 the Senate Judiciary Committee said:4

 The 1887 Dawes Act created a path to citizenship.
 The law encouraged breaking up reservations, where land was communally held in trust by the US Government, into allotments where individuals had all property rights.
-Native Americans who accepted an allotment, which brought with it the responsibility to pay taxes, became citizens.
+Native Americans who accepted an allotment, which brought with it the responsibility to pay taxes and in theory the right to vote, became citizens.

 Virginia treated Native Americans living on defined reservations as "wards of the state," comparable to young children and those who were mentally incompetent and unable to represent themselves in court.
 The Pamunkey and Mattaponi reservations have survived in part because they were represented in legal matters by trustees that were relatively responsible, in contrast to the demise of reservations once held by other tribes.

 Trustees were initially chosen by the local county court.
-In 1799 the Pamunkey gained the right to make their own selection of trustees who would represent the tribe:5
+In 1799 the Pamunkey gained the right to make their own selection of trustees who would represent the tribe:6

 - They were White men, usually of some social standing, who acted as political advocates for the Pamunkey and served as mediators between the Indians and the larger society.
 Unlike some other guardians or overseers of Indian populations, the Pamunkey trustees appear to have assisted the group effectively in maintaining their land and their distinct status as Indians.

-In 1917, after the United States entered World War I, the Pamunkey objected to plans to draft men into the US military.
-Because the Pamunkey were not citizens, they were not taxed and they could not vote.
+In 1917, after the United States entered World War I, the Pamunkey objected to plans by local draft boards to force tribal members into the US military.
+Because the Pamunkey were not citizens, they were not taxed and they could not vote - and based on the Civil War precedent, they could not be drafted.
 They chose to highlight their diminished status by objecting to being drafted to fight for a government in which they had no political voice or representation.

 - ...the land and other property of said Pamunkey Tribe of Indians is not subject to taxation by the Commonwealth of Virginia; that said Pamunkey Tribe of Indians have always been wards of the Commonwealth of Virginia, and that the male members thereof have never been allowed to exercise the privilege of voting, and therefore affiant believes that they are not deemed and held citizens within the laws of this State and of the United States, and hence that the members of said Tribe are not properly subject to draft for military service in the present war.

-After winning exemption from the draft, several Pamunkey - including Chief Cook's son - then enlisted as volunteers.7
+After winning exemption from the draft, several Pamunkey - including Chief Cook's son - then enlisted as volunteers.8

 Native Americans born in the United States were finally classified as US citizens after the US Congress passed the Indian Citizenship Act on June 2, 1924.
-At the time, 40% of Native Americans in the United States were still "Indians not taxed" and therefore not citizens.8
+At the time, 40% of Native Americans in the United States were still "Indians not taxed" and therefore not citizens.
+The language in the Indian Citizenship Act was succinct:9

-Exercising the right of vote required Native Americans to overcome Jim Crow laws designed to restrict the Virginia electorate, including the poll tax and other constraints on registration.
-The Civil Rights Act of 1965 did not establish social or economic equality, but it did open the doors wider for all citizens to vote.
+Whether designated as Indian or Colored, Native Americans in Virginia were citizens after 1924 - but their rights as citizens were limited by their racial classification.
+To vote they had to overcome laws designed to restrict the Virginia electorate, including the poll tax and various constraints on registration.
+Passage of the Civil Rights Act of 1965 by the US Congress did not immediately establish social or economic equality, but it did finally enable Native Americans in Virginia to vote.

 Links